abdelfatah89/A-maze-ing/README.md

 - The project is packaged as `mazegen`
 - Optional dev tools in `pyproject.toml`: `pytest`, `mypy`, `flake8`
+- A classic packaging entry point exists in [setup.py](setup.py) (for sdist/wheel builds or older tooling)

 \#\# Running with Makefile (optional)